 A Digital Twin (DT) is a fully functional digital instance (proxy) of a physical entity.
 This could be a machine, equipment or a complete plant.
 This twin digitally represents all features and aspects such as mechanical, electrical, process, time-historical data, etc. A Digital Twin demonstrates the concept of bridging the physical & digital assets with the aid of sensors and the Industrial Internet of Things (IIoT).
 The result is a comprehensive data-driven digital model which helps to increase the reliability and efficiency throughout the entire life cycle of its physical counterpart.
-This digital environment with live streaming data opens up the whole vistas of new possibilities for AI-based data analyses in simulated digital scenarios.
+This digital environment with live streaming data opens up whole vistas of new possibilities for AI-based data analyses in simulated digital scenarios.
+The digital twin is also one of the top 10 strategic technology trends in leading manufacturing organizations worldwide

 A Digital twin works when it accurately represents and simulates the physical entity.
 It provides not only the design data, operational conditions etc. through its sensors and linkages, but also enables simulation and predictive analyses of asset performance issues that are even yet to occur.